Jintekki/nanDeck_CompileCardBuilder/README.md

   ![ProtocolBackground](Main/NEW_PROTOCOL/Assets/ProtocolBackground.jpg)

-5. Open nanDeck:
+5. Open nanDeck and Generate Cards:
-6. Step 1 - Press the "Open Deck" button near the top of the left menu.
+  - Step 1 - Press the "Open Deck" button near the top of the left menu.

 <img width="1919" height="1079" alt="11" src="https://github.com/user-attachments/assets/a6d50db9-6cec-408b-a3a6-ad3a1d2566bf" />

-7. Step 2 - Navigate to where you have downloaded the Main folder and open the nanDeck_Compile.txt file.
+  - Step 2 - Navigate to where you have downloaded the Main folder and open the nanDeck_Compile.txt file.

 <img width="1919" height="1079" alt="21" src="https://github.com/user-attachments/assets/53484755-33ed-4d7c-80b8-46cf9de1638c" />

-8. Step 3 - Press the Validate Deck button on the left bar.
+  - Step 3 - Press the Validate Deck button on the left bar.
 The boolean values in the green box may be altered to change what file formats get generated.

 <img width="1919" height="1079" alt="31" src="https://github.com/user-attachments/assets/66d1008d-9ca6-4dcf-aedf-b27e1118c5fa" />

-9. Step 4 - Press the Browse... button.
+  - Step 4 - Press the Browse... button.

 <img width="1919" height="1079" alt="41" src="https://github.com/user-attachments/assets/b1f85729-f15e-4124-bc29-b30419d47f66" />

-10. Step 5 - Navigate to the Protocol folder and open the Compile.xlsx file.
+  - Step 5 - Navigate to the Protocol folder and open the Compile.xlsx file.

 <img width="1919" height="1079" alt="51" src="https://github.com/user-attachments/assets/a627d48b-40d9-4f38-aed9-eb9d87221a03" />

-11. Step 6 - Press the Confirm + Build button and wait.
+  - Step 6 - Press the Confirm + Build button and wait.
 If all file names, file extensions, and file locations are correct the program will run as expected.

 <img width="1919" height="1079" alt="61" src="https://github.com/user-attachments/assets/13f7b53e-c596-4f37-be2c-7176c8e1b86a" />

-12. Step 7 - Your deck will be built and files generated (if any).
+  - Step 7 - Your deck will be built and files generated (if any).
+Press the Card Preview button in the green box to preview the cards.

 <img width="1919" height="1079" alt="71" src="https://github.com/user-attachments/assets/e36e9f25-55e1-4536-b739-f13a19a04373" />

-13. Step 7a (Optional)
+    - Step 7a (Optional) Preview cards.

 <img width="1919" height="1076" alt="81" src="https://github.com/user-attachments/assets/1b41fff5-d5e3-44b4-ae82-53ac0ca027bd" />

-14. Step 8
+  - Step 8 - Any generated files will be in the new Generated folder located next to the Compile.xlsx file.
+The generation path values may be changed inside the script.

 <img width="679" height="277" alt="91" src="https://github.com/user-attachments/assets/aa6bc394-5fd1-42ec-9d75-240a213593cc" />

+  - Step 9 - Import to TTS, Share, Enjoy.

 ## Spreadsheet